 Liverpool’s Success Built On Defence

-All of the attacking players at the club get all the attention, but it has been the defence that Jurgen Klopp has built the title-winning side on.
+All of the attacking players at the club get all the attention and all are needed to win another Premier League title, but it has been the defence that Jurgen Klopp has built the title-winning side on.
 Liverpool conceded just 33 goals in 38 games last season, which was the best defensive record in the league.
 The tally that they conceded could have been lower than that too, but they were without first-choice stopper Alisson Becker for long stretches of the season.